Vizonex/Winloop/README.md

  ## Possible Upcomming Features/Optimizations to Winloop / This is also our TODO list
-I have been looking deeply into some of the proposed Pulls and changes to `Uvloop` and I will tuning in and listing as to what we might change from likely to least likely to be solved.
-This is my list of things that I will propose on doing.
+I have been looking deeply into some of the proposed Pulls and changes to `Uvloop` and I will tuning in and listening to what's going on uvloop's end to see what we might have to change .
+This is a list of features I would like to implement from likely to least likely to be done as well as solved.
 If any of these feature have been added you will simply know by the fact that It won't be on this list anymore...

-- https://github.com/MagicStack/uvloop/pull/534/files adding the term `noexcept` to the ends of some functions to make winloop more cython 3 compatable when the day finally comes... (__Update__) Doing this seems to have increased performance by another __5x__ for tcp connections lowering the current tcp test from __0.5__ seconds down to just __0.186 seconds!__. __This is a Major Breakthrough for us__ and I'll definately be updated our current code to include all `noexcept` keywords to those parts.
-It might have something to with with the code error checking where it shouldn't be.
-So excpect this feature updated in __winloop 0.0.6__ I hope you're excited as much as I am!

 - delete loop.c on install once the code has been compiled to a `.pyd` file since `loop.c` becomes 8 Microbytes (8MB) of waste at that point (yeah it's very big).
 Users don't need a file this big escpecailly for those who are diskspace sensetive like myself.